 Make sure you have a mature plant which is at least a couple of years old, as you won't get flowers on a young one.
 Don't expect flowers on single leaf plants or plant's which have been given poor conditions to cope with (its energy is instead being spent surviving).

 The Sweetheart Plant often grows slowly.
-We discuss this above, but basically the only remedy here is patience.
+We discuss this above, but basically the only remedy here is patience or to buy a plant with several established leaves already.

 Unruly vines / stems